Glossary of Binocular Terms

 Amici Roof PrismAmici Prisms

-Also called "roof prisms" or "right angle roof prisms," an Amici roof prism is named after it's inventor, the Italian astronomer Giovanni Amici and is similar to the Schmid design.
+Amici prisms are one of the "roof prism" or "right angle roof prism" designs used in optics.
+An Amici roof prism is named after it's inventor, the Italian astronomer Giovanni Amici and is similar to the Schmid design.
 They revert and invert the image as well as bend the line of sight through a 90° angle (They deviate a beam of light by 90° while simultaneously inverting the image).
 They are excellent as prism diagonals in optical systems, because they erect the inverted image.
 Also ideal for use in spotting scopes, and any optical instrument where it is desirable to take an inverted image from an objective, turn it right side up, and bend it through a 90° angle, to maintain the correct visual orientation.

 Aperture